Y2K aesthetic

 Y2K is an Internet aesthetic based around products, styles, and fashion of the late 1990s and early 2000s.
+These styles succeeded the Memphis Design aesthetic of the mid-1980s to mid-1990s, and were succeeded by the Frutiger Aero aesthetic of the mid-2000s to early-2010s.
 The name Y2K is derived from an abbreviation coined by programmer David Eddy for the year 2000 and its potential computer errors.
 The Y2K aesthetic can include synthetic or metallic materials, inflatable furniture, and computer interfaces of the dotcom era.

-As the term gained more mainstream usage in the 2020s, it began to be used more broadly to encompass 2000s fashion aesthetics, with the term Cybercore being occasionally used as a synonym for the original retrofuturistic aesthetic.
+As the Y2K term gained more mainstream usage in the 2020s, it began to be used more broadly to encompass 2000s fashion aesthetics, with the term Cybercore being occasionally used as a synonym for the original retrofuturistic aesthetic.

 History

 Y2K has been compared to "nowstalgia", a phenomenon where culture changes so quickly that newer generations miss things from the recent past.
-The fast change in the 2000s came from the September 11 attacks, the war on terror and the decade's quick advancements in technology, such as the iPod and iPhone.
+The fast change in the 2000s came from the September 11 attacks, the war on terror, and the decade's quick advancements in technology, such as the iPod.
 The term Y2K comes from the year 2000 problem.

 Evan Collins, the founder of the Consumer Aesthetics Research Institute, created the "Y2K Aesthetic Institute", which Vice described as "the best source for the Y2K".
 Additionally, The Designers Republic, a British graphic design collective, is sometimes associated with popularizing Y2K.
-Scholar Xiaochun Yang notes that the aesthetic's resurgence correlates with the COVID-19 pandemic and the corresponding economic recession.
+Scholar Xiaochun Yang notes that the aesthetics' resurgence correlates with the COVID-19 pandemic and the corresponding economic recession.

-Originally, Y2K as an internet aesthetic retrospectively referred to a retrofuturistic art movement, characterized by metallic materials (also called chromecore), blobjects and reflective clothing.
+Originally, Y2K as an internet aesthetic retrospectively referred to a retrofuturistic art movement, characterized by metallic materials (also called chromecore), blobjects, and reflective clothing.
 As the term "Y2K" garnered mainstream attention over the course of the 2020s, this term has since expanded to refer to 2000s fashion in general; the former definition of Y2K is sometimes known as Cybercore to differentiate itself from the latter.

-Y2K aesthetics are particularly popular in East Asian countries such as Japan, China and South Korea.
+Y2K aesthetics are particularly popular in East Asian countries such as Japan, China, and South Korea.
 In China, outfits are often posted to the hashtag Y2K on Xiaohongshu, and the style has been worn by celebrities in fashion magazines like SuperELLE.
 The style has seen notable success within the K-pop and J-pop industries, with the fashion of 2020s girl groups such as Aespa and XG being a notable influence on Japan's popular "Y3K" fashion trend, alongside the "cyber fashion" style of '90s Harajuku.